No Tags Found!

 From India, Bangalore

-In the given facts, the alleged time limit for conducting the enquiry appears to be directory not mandatory.
+• In the given facts, the alleged time limit for conducting the inquiry appears to be directory, not mandatory.
 It is equally relevant whether the delay is attributable to the delinquent employee.

 It is not clear whether you are a workman; if not, any remedy requires approaching a civil court.